 Research Team: Beth Ferguson (lead) and Angela Sanguinetti

 Problem Statement: Revolutions in future mobility have the potential to contribute greatly to climate resiliency plans.
 Public transit has a key role in such a model; however, public transit use has decreased in recent years, with new mobility options such as ride-hailing and shared micromobility contributing to this trend.
 In order to integrate rising micromobility options with public transit, and moreover, to leverage them to increase public transit use, a critical consideration is the availability and ease of micromobility options for first/last mile travel between public transit stations and city centers and residential areas.
-An important dimension of the integration of public transit and micromobility for first/last mile travel is the design of the built environment.
-Design solutions can help address some of the barriers, and increase connections, between public transit and micromobility.
+The design of the built environment in and around public transit stations plays a key role in the integration of public transit and micromobility.

 Project Partner(s): Bay Area Rapid Transit (BART)